 The accuracy was increased by continuously updating the data set for each symbol from time to time.Working VideoSample Picture

 I have used Android Studio to create the app.
 The app shows the symbol generated with voice output.
+For testing purpose you can use the below app from the google play store for android.

 Before starting you must calibrate the sensor for min and max value.
 Connect digital pin 7 to 5V and close and open your hand to auto calibrate min and max value of sensor.
 I have used if(digitalRead(7)==HIGH) for calibration only.
 If you don't want to calibrate the sensor you can remove the line 64-119.Future Scope